imrafaelmerino/JIO/README.md

 [jio-exp](#Installation) is the only dependency

 ### <a name="jiohttpchatgp"><a/> What ChatGPT think of jio-http?

+I asked ChatGPT about jio-http and this is what I got.

 **jio-http** appears to be a Java library designed to simplify working with HTTP requests and responses.
 It provides various features for creating HTTP servers and clients with a focus on ease of use and flexibility.
 Here are some